awesome-schedule/plannable/docs/README.md

 ## Building the documentation

+TypeScript documentation that is built from master is available to browse at https://awesome-schedule.github.io/docs/tsdoc/

 ### TypeScript

 > Note: if you don't have typedoc installed, you can install it globally by `npm install -g typedoc`